-- Labeling Functions Labeling functions can compute and return a label using resources such as context variables (for example, date or username) and data values. - SQL Predicates with an Oracle Label Security Policy You can use a SQL predicate to provide extensibility for selective enforcement of data access rules.
+- Labeling Functions Labeling functions can compute and return a label using resources such as context variables (for example, date or username) and data values. - SQL Predicates with an Oracle Label Security Policy You can use a SQL predicate to provide extensibility for selective extension - You can use a SQL predicate to provide extensibility for selective enforcement of data access rules.